SteelCompendium/data-gen/Ancestries/Elf, High.md

 “Yes,” Jeremy said, looking at the nearest guards with their longspears and swords.
 “We feel very safe.”

 “Who are you kidding?”
 Dade said.
-“Everyone knows how much elves hate humans.”
+“Everyone knows how much elves hate [[Human|humans]].”

 At this, Lord Tear exchanged a look with Llyander, consort to Queen Imyrr.
 It was a knowing look, full of sadness and melancholy.
 Then he broke his silence.

-“Show me an elf who hates humans,” he said, his voice deep and sonorous, “and I will show you an elf who loved a [[Human|human]] and watched them grow old and die.”
+“Show me an elf who hates [[Human|humans]],” he said, his voice deep and sonorous, “and I will show you an elf who loved a [[Human|human]] and watched them grow old and die.”
 He looked at the children for the first time and smiled a melancholy smile.
 “Love is like sunlight for us, you see.
 We love completely but rarely.
 The loss of it means an eternity of grief for us.”

 The king tapped the scroll against his lap, seeming to have reached a decision.

 “Well done, consort.
-Young humans, your escort here seeks to shame me.
+Young [[Human|humans]], your escort here seeks to shame me.
 For they know well they could have taken this prize to their queen and earned her favor.
 Instead, Llyander brought it to me in the hopes that by doing so, they deliver me the power necessary to throw off the yoke of Ajax's rule.
 Long has Llyander resented the decision I made and sought to change it …” He looked at Llyander. “… by changing my mind.”

 Llyander nodded deferentially, silently congratulating the king on his insight.